 In working with clients to continuously test their attack surfaces, I often encounter high or critical risk vulnerabilities on a daily basis – many of which would be common to any penetration test.
 However, due to our continuous testing window which extends for months to years and beyond, every new exposure contributes to the breadth of knowledge related to each client’s unique attack surface.
-A newly identified vulnerability is seen as a potential pivot point to additional data or knowledge which could lead to the identification of even more critical or widespread risks for Continuous Attack Surface Testing (CAST) clients.
+A newly identified vulnerability is seen as a potential pivot point to additional data or knowledge which could lead to the identification of even more critical or widespread risks for Continuous Attack Surface Testing (Cosmos) clients.

 IDENTIFYING AN EXPOSED DIRECTORY DUE TO MISCONFIGURATION